This week, I submitted my resignation from teaching.

 It is strange now to be at the half-century point of my life deciding to change direction, to alter my identity, to become Something Else.
 More than strange to not even be able to name the Something Else I'm becoming - I might write, I might be a professional volunteer, I might be the substitute teacher some people love and others think is weird.
-Yet all of these things feel more acceptable than staying in a position where I ought to be uplifting but am instead a slow drain of inspiration & joy.
+Yet all of these things feel more acceptable than staying in a position where I ought to be uplifting but am instead feeling like a slow drain of inspiration & joy.

 I hope that those coming into my place are feeling how I did for a couple of decades - excited about designing ways to engage sometimes-surly teens, energetic in their desire to instill a love of learning - and that they are open to embracing the unknowns of classroom life, the demands of loving other people's children, the challenges of balancing dedication to teaching with necessary self-care.

 I don't think I failed, but I am exhausted and ready to move on.